Best Small Bedroom gardening ideas

 Inorganic: This fertilizer is made from synthetic materials and often contains more nutrients than organic fertilizers.
 Inorganic fertilizers can be either water-soluble or slow-release.

-Compost: Compost is a type of organic fertilizer you can make yourself at home.
+Compost: Compost is an organic fertilizer you can use at home.
 It breaks down organic matter, such as leaves and kitchen scraps, into a nutrient-rich soil amendment.

 Fertilizers should be applied based on the specific needs of your plants.
 Most plants do best when they receive 1/2 pound (0.23 kilograms) of nitrogen per 100 square feet (9 square meters) every year.
 To determine how much fertilizer to use, read the label carefully and follow the directions for application rates.